Caso Avícola Villalobos

 I. Criminal Complaint and Prosecutorial Dismissal

-The complaint was filed by attorney Moisés Joel Bartlett Quiel, acting on behalf of Ramiro López Nimatuj (Villamorey's legal representative), against Judge Le Ferrec of the Fourth Civil Circuit Court.
-The allegations centered on two points: that the judge issued Embargo Order No. 1234/14606-21 on August 2, 2022, in favor of Lisa, S.A. for $44,910,912.00 without ruling on a prior objection filed by Villamorey, and that in doing so the judge exceeded what the plaintiff had requested.
+The allegations centered on two points: that the judge issued Embargo Order No. 1234/14606-21 on August 2, 2022, in favor of Lisa, S.A. for $44,910,912.00 without first ruling on an objection (reclamo) Villamorey had filed on November 11, 2021, and that in doing so she exceeded what the plaintiff had requested.

 The Prosecutor applied the jurisprudential standard for abuse of authority under Article 355 of the Criminal Code, which requires an arbitrary act committed with dolus (criminal intent).
-Citing the Supreme Court of Justice's ruling of September 8, 2008, the Prosecutor concluded that not every resolution contrary to law constitutes a crime, but only the conscious, deliberate issuance of a patently unmotivated resolution born of a public servant's caprice with the clear intention of causing harm.
+Citing the Supreme Court of Justice's ruling of September 8, 2008, the Prosecutor concluded that not every resolution contrary to law constitutes a crime, but only the conscious, deliberate issuance of a patently unmotivated resolution born of a public servant's caprice and executed with the clear intention of causing harm.
 Once the omission was identified, the Court issued Order No. 1473/14606-21 on September 23, 2022, granting reconsideration and vacating Embargo Order No. 1234/14606-21 in its entirety, along with the notification edict and all communications sent to banking institutions.
 This procedural correction, consistent with Article 1129 of the Judicial Code, confirmed that the judge acted within her lawful authority.

-Resolution No. 546-23 ordered the dismissal and archival of the case, finding no criminal offense.
+The Anticorruption Prosecutor ordered the dismissal and archival of the case, finding no criminal offense.

 Outlook